Input YAML Files#

 # Assignment strategy [Required]

-# Permutation groups [Required for permute]
+# Permutation groups [Required for permute only]

 groups: